 The city council delayed the merger of the city’s police, fire, and office of emergency management into a new public safety department on Wednesday night over salary questions.

-Council members wanted to know how much mayor Jose “Joey” Torres’ administration would spend on the deputy public director’s salary.
+Council members wanted to know how much mayor Jose “Joey” Torres’ administration would spend on the deputy public safety director’s salary.

-Kenneth Morris, councilman at-large, said he was “apprehensive” about the merge due to the new expenses it will create.
+Kenneth Morris, councilman at-large, said he was “apprehensive” about the merger due to the new expenses it will create.
 He asked for the salary of the new deputy director post.
 Business administrator Nellie Pou did not have an amount as to how much the deputy director will be making.

 Pou was also reluctant to answer 5th Ward councilman Luis Velez’ question whether the unified public safety department will be headed by police director Jerry Speziale.
 The city at present has directors for police and fire.

 Torres serves as the director of the fire department.
 The mayor is not compensated for the fire director post.

 “Does this work without the assistant director?” asked Morris.
 “The budget is going to be very tight.”
 He said there’s little room in the municipal budget to create a new position and incur expenses.